 - one of them is British but his name – which is different from the name attached to the picture on the website – doesn’t appear on the Insolvency Register.

+Perhaps you are supposed to be scared your picture will appear there?
 I think these are just random pictures picked off the Internet.
 Reputable companies don’t do this!

-The Data Removal page has some impressive looking logos at the top.
+BadDebtor’s Data Removal page has some impressive looking logos at the top.
 Although the page is careful not to say this, I think you are supposed to assume “Remove my information” means your details will be removed by these companies.

 But the first two logos are from companies that have nothing to do with credit ratings or bad debts.
 They just sound as though they might – again not something a reputable firm would do: